numoonchld/numoonchld.github.io/_drafts/savitr-a-dedication-to-the-sun.md

 ###### खग (Khaga)

 - The sun as a bird (Khaga)
-- that flies in the sky
+- that flies in the sky (who moves in the sky)
 - watches all and everything, everything that happens in the day happens in under light of the sun
 - keeper of time as it makes it's journey across the sky (see circadian rhythm)